systemd/systemd/docs/ENVIRONMENT.md

   use for LUKS home directories, overriding the built-in default mount options.
 There's one variable for each of the supported file systems for the LUKS home directory backend.

+`kernel-install`:

+* `$KERNEL_INSTALL_BYPASS` – If set to "1", execution of kernel-install is skipped
+  when kernel-install is invoked.
+This can be useful if kernel-install is invoked unconditionally as a child process by another tool, such as package managers running kernel-install in a postinstall script.